Behavioral Medicine Track

 Psychology residents work closely with a variety of medical and adjunctive medical disciplines such as physical therapy, occupational therapy, speech pathology, nursing, social work, rehabilitation counseling, and therapeutic recreation.
 Surgery and rehabilitation medicine physicians are our two most prominent medical colleagues.
 HMC rehabilitation psychologists must rely on treatment modalities that fit well into the trauma setting.
 As such, there is a heavy emphasis on consultation/liaison, brief psychotherapy, and focused assessment.
 Behavioral and cognitive-behavioral frameworks are used frequently.
 More traditional psychotherapy is practiced through the outpatient rehabilitation and burn clinics as well.
 Training in hypnosis for pain control and motivational interviewing for substance abuse and treatment adherence is available.
 The psychologists often rely on a systems approach in which the patient is evaluated and treated within the context of the interdisciplinary health care team and family.
 Assessing and treating team behaviors is often essential to assisting the patient.

 Behavioral Medicine residents at HMC rehabilitation first undergo a group orientation session with tours of the facility.
 Residents then accompany and observe an attending psychologist doing clinical work.
 Based on the residents’ level of comfort they are then provided with the opportunity to see patients under visual supervision.
 As the comfort level of residents’ further progresses, supervision increasingly takes the form of co-treatment or face-to-face review of cases.
 Residents meet with attending psychologists for individual supervision on a weekly basis.
 Group supervision meetings are held on a weekly basis as well.
 All residents attend the weekly neuropsychology case-based seminar.
-Generally there is a minimum of two hours of individual supervision a week, and in addition psychology residents are encouraged to page the supervisors with time-urgent questions about patient management.
+Generally, there is a minimum of two hours of individual supervision a week, and in addition psychology residents are encouraged to page the supervisors with time-urgent questions about patient management.
 A psychology resident handbook is provided that contains extensive reading materials pertaining to the patient populations served and resident clinical responsibilities.
 Model reports, structured evaluation formats and practical clinical care guidelines are also included.
 Psychology residents typically attend multidisciplinary Rehabilitation and Burn Unit rounds, thereby becoming familiar with the work of other professionals.
 They continue to attend the regular internship didactics through this rotation as well as specialized seminars on topics of specific importance to residents (e.g., acute pain/stress management techniques, hypnosis for pain and stress, introductions to spinal cord injury, traumatic brain injury, and burn injury as well as sessions on working with interpreters, with multi-ethnic populations, and with medical teams).

 Rotations at Harboview Medical Center